erscott/varcover/README.md

 # VarCover

-VarCover is an open-source software package and web-interface that provides scientists and clinical laboratories with a simple method to assemble a validation panel with an approximately minimal set of samples needed to cover all possible target variants.
+VarCover is an open-source software package and web-interface that provides scientists and clinical laboratories with a simple method to assemble a validation panel with an approximately minimum set of samples needed to cover all possible target variants.
+Please cite the manuscript if you use VarCover: https://doi.org/10.1016/j.jmoldx.2019.10.005

 VarCover employs the:
 * SetCoverPy package